tuur/STPS/README.md

 The tool includes the following functionalities:

 * Tree Classification using Lazy Positive Hypothesis Classification (LPHC) (with or withour branch projection)
-* Visualization, Penn Treebank Output, and Latex output of Trees
+* Some Visualization, Penn Treebank Output, and Latex output of Trees (using [forest](https://www.ctan.org/pkg/forest?lang=en))

 And will soon also include:
 * Tree simplifications
 * Extraction of Class-characteristic Tree Patterns
 * Tree Classification based on Extracted Patterns

+The code is not very clean yet, so in case of errors or suggestions feel free to send me an e-mail.

 ### Requirements
 * [Python 2.7](https://www.python.org/download/releases/2.7/)